-The issue of how college expenses will be handled comes up in many of my divorce cases.
+Looking for FAFSA tips for divorced parents?
+In many of my divorce cases, how college expenses will be handled is an issue that needs to be addressed.
 It's common for parents to wait to divorce until their children are teenagers or young adults.
 This tends to be around the same time that people are preparing to send their children to college.
-Unfortunately, many are unprepared for the coming expenses.
+Unfortunately, many are unprepared for future higher education expenses.

 If you are not able to do this on your own, consider working with a mediator to work through how you will maximize your child's opportunities for financial aid.

 FAFSA for Divorced Parents Tip #2 - How the FAFSA identifies the custodial parent

 The custodial parent for the FAFSA does not have to do with who has legal custody.
 For the FAFSA, the custodial parent refers to the parent who has the child more than 50% of the time.
 If a child lives with each parent an equal amount of time, then the parent who provided more financial support over the last 12 months should be identified as the custodial parent.
 If the custodial parent remarries, the income of the stepparent is also reported on the FAFSA.
 Below is an infographic that the US Department of Education provides to help you to determine who should be listed as the parent on the FAFSA form.

 FAFSA for Divorced Parents Tip #3 - Remember the custodial parent criteria when creating your parenting schedule